yellowanthq/yellowant-dotnet-app/README.md

         - title [varchar, required]: title of a todo item
         - description [varchar]: extra details of a todo item
     2. getlist(): get a list of todo items
-    3. getitem(id): get a single todo item
+    3. getitem(title): get a single todo item
-        - id [int, required]: id of the todo item
+        - title [varchar, required]: title of the todo item
-    4. updateitem(id, title, description): update a todo item
+    4. updateitem(old-title, new-title, description): update a todo item
-        - id [int, required]: id of the todo item
+        - old-title [varchar, required]: id of the todo item
-        - title [varchar]: new title of the todo item
+        - new-title [varchar]: new title of the todo item
         - description [varchar]: new description for the todo item
-    5. deleteitem(id: int): delete a todo item
+    5. deleteitem(title: varchar): delete a todo item
-        - id [int, required]: id of the todo item
+        - title [int, required]: id of the todo item

 ![YellowAnt Create New Function](https://github.com/yellowanthq/yellowant-sample-django-app/blob/master/docs/yellowant-create-new-function.jpg "YellowAnt Create New Function")
 ![YellowAnt Create New Input Arg](https://github.com/yellowanthq/yellowant-sample-django-app/blob/master/docs/yellowant-create-new-arg.jpg "YellowAnt Create New Input Arg")